About the GP Contract

 - GP practices were able to opt out of providing out-of-hours care.
-The responsibility for ensuring such services are provided rested with the Health and Social Services Boards.
+The responsibility for ensuring the provision of out of hours care rested with the legacy Health and Social Services Boards.

 - Out-of-hours are defined as 6:30 pm to 8:00 am on weekdays and the whole of weekends, bank holidays and public holidays.

-- Health and Social Services Boards were responsible for working with others in designing new arrangements and ensuring that they are put in place.
-Boards worked with hospitals, community trusts and GPs to ensure 24-hour care was available to all patients.
+- Legacy Health and Social Services Boards were responsible for working with others in designing new arrangements and ensuring that they were put in place.
+The legacy Boards worked with hospitals, community trusts and GPs to ensure 24-hour care was available to all patients.

-- People still got access to high quality services.
-Care was delivered to specific quality standards and in an integrated way with Accident and Emergency Units, etc.
+- People still had access to high quality services.
+Care was delivered to specific quality standards and in an integrated way with Accident and Emergency Units.

-- Opt outs began from 1 April 2004 but only where the Health and Social Services Board has an accredited alternative scheme in place.
+- Opt outs began from 1 April 2004, but only where the legacy Health and Social Services Board had an accredited alternative scheme in place.
 With effect from 31 December 2004, GPs were no longer personally responsible for providing out-of-hours services.

-- It was expected that a number of GPs would still be involved in providing elements of out-of-hours services and if practices decide not to opt out of such services they can still do out-of-hours work for their patients
+- It was expected that a number of GPs would still be involved in providing elements of out-of-hours services and if practices decided not to opt out of such services they could still do out-of-hours work for their patients

 Information and management technology

-The new contract brought substantial investment into the provision and maintenance in computer systems or general practice.
+The new contract brought substantial investment into the provision and maintenance of computer systems in general practice.

-Computers were essential to facilitate delivery of the new services and standards that were provided.
+Computers were essential to facilitate the delivery of the new services and standards that were to be provided.

-Health and Social Services Boards were responsible for making sure that practice systems were updated on a regular basis.
+Legacy Health and Social Services Boards were responsible for ensuring that practice systems were updated on a regular basis.

 The investment in computer systems brought about a range of improvements including disease registers, all/recall systems and the monitoring of services provided to patients.

-Modern practice required modern equipment and good premises and significant new funding was available to improve premises.
+Modern practice required both modern equipment and good premises and significant new funding was made available to improve these.

-Health and Social Services Boards needed to work with practices and others to undertake a survey of what needed to be done to improve premises.
+Legacy Health and Social Services Boards needed to work with practices and others to undertake a survey of what was required to improve premises and equipment.

 Focus on quality